Wolfgang Gurlitt

-Wolfgang Gurlitt (15 February 1888 – 26 March 1965) was a German art dealer, museum director and publisher whose art collection included Nazi-looted art.
+Wolfgang Ludwig Heinrich Carl Gurlitt (15 February 1888 – 26 March 1965) was a German art dealer, museum director and publisher whose art collection included Nazi-looted art.

 Family and friends

 He was grandson of the painter Louis Gurlitt, and son of the art dealer Fritz Gurlitt, founder of the Fritz Gurlitt Gallery, which he had taken over in 1907 and reopened after First World War, and cousin to the Nazi's art dealer Hildebrand Gurlitt.
 At the same time he worked as a publisher.
 A friend of Alfred Kubin and Oskar Kokoschka, he was one of the first gallery owners in Germany to exhibit the work of artists such as Lovis Corinth, Leon Dabo, Henri Matisse and Max Slevogt.
 Already in the early years of the business he ran into financial difficulties and had to take out loans several times.
 He was known to have "unsound business practices".
 In 1925 he was unable to repay debts of 50,000 dollars and had instead to hand over artworks which had been offered as collateral for the loans.
 In 1932 he filed for bankruptcy.
 Although many customers had lost money and he was unable to pay his debts, in particular his tax liabilities, he continued to work in the art business.

 The Berlin Regional Director of the Reich Chamber of Visual Arts, Artur Schmidt, successfully intervened several times on Gurlitt's behalf and reduced the amount demanded by the creditors, while Gurlitt ran his affairs in the name of his divorced first wife Julia.
 He also managed to conceal his partial Jewish descent until 1938, while other members of his family had already had to emigrate.
 In 1940 however the Gestapo were charged with an investigation of his case.
 In particular his Jewish lover and business partner Lilly Agoston, as well as his earlier business connections, aroused the distrust of the Nazis.